cartesi/creepts-dapp/README.md

 * private docker images from Docker Hub
 * private NPM package from `https://npmjs.com`
-* private assets from GitHub releases at `cartesi-corp`
+* private assets from GitHub releases

 So you need to: